harshitpambhar/Travel-Guide/SUPABASE_SETUP.md

 # Supabase Integration Setup Guide

 This guide will help you set up Supabase for the GlobeTrotter application and import the hotel data.
+It now includes flights, experiences, and user profiles.

 ## Prerequisites